ganrad/aks-aspnet-sqldb-rest/extensions/ingest-claims-keda/README.md

 ## E. Deploy KEDA and Osiris (HTTP zero-scaler) on AKS

-If you haven't already, Log into the Linux VM thru a SSH terminal window.
+If you haven't already, log into the Linux VM thru a SSH terminal window.

 All the steps below have to be executed on the Linux VM terminal window.

 1. Deploy Keda on AKS